rafaelsetragni/awesome_notifications/README.md

 <br>

-## How to show Push Notifications using Firebase Cloud Messaging (FCM)
+## How to send Push Notifications using Firebase Cloud Messaging (FCM)

 To send a notification using Awesome Notifications and FCM Services, you need to send a POST request to the address https://fcm.googleapis.com/fcm/send.
 Due to limitations on Notification body, you should use only the data field as bellow: